-The persistent nature, non-biodegradability, toxicity and ability of heavy metals to bioaccumulate in the environment and cause serious pollution have made heavy metals priority pollutants (Hamza et al., 2013).
+The persistent nature, non-biodegradability, toxicity and ability to bio-accumulate in the environment have made heavy metals priority pollutants (Hamza et al., 2013).
 Various health effects are caused by anthropogenic pollutants in water; which are majorly heavy metals such as mercury, nickel, lead, cadmium copper, zinc and cobalt (Hamza et al., 2013; Singh et al., 2011).
-Heavy metals gain entrance into water supply resources by industrial activities such as electroplating, smelting, production of glass, textile, paper and ceramics, mining, textiles, storage batteries, petroleum, metal finishing, pulp and paper (Dean et al., 1972; Ksakas et al., 2018; Kumar et al., 2019).
-Apart from the The damage to the marine ecosystem, damage caused by copper to the marine life include damage of gills, liver, nervous system, kidneys and changing the sexual life of fishes (Flemming and Trevors, 1989; Ho et al., 2002; Van Genderen et al., 2005).
-Although, copper is known to play a vital role during in the metabolism in animal; its excessive intake can result in serious health problems (Paulino et al., 2006).
+Heavy metals gain entrance into water resources by industrial activities such as electroplating, smelting, production of glass, textile, paper and ceramics, mining, textiles, storage batteries, petroleum, metal finishing, pulp and paper (Dean et al., 1972; Ksakas et al., 2018; Kumar et al., 2019).
+The damage caused by copper to the marine life include damage of gills, liver, nervous system, kidneys and changing the sexual life of fishes (Flemming and Trevors, 1989; Ho et al., 2002; Van Genderen et al., 2005).
+Although, copper is known to play a vital role in the metabolism in animal; its excessive intake can result in serious health problems (Paulino et al., 2006).
 The permissible limit of copper in wastewater and portable water is 0.5 mg/L and 2.5 mg/L, respectively (Zhou et al., 2018; Kumar et al., 2019).
 Reactive free oxygen species which damage lipids, proteins and DNA are released when copper is present in the blood system (Brewer, 2010).
 Wilson's and Alzheimer's diseases, mental illness, Indian childhood cirrhosis and schizophrenia are also reported to be caused by excess copper in the blood (Brewer, 2007; Faller, 2009; Hurean and Faller, 2009).
-Like most heavy metals, nickelNickel has its detrimental effects on human health, resulting in allergic dermatitis, immunologic urticarial; immediate and delayed hypersensitivity (Festus et al., 2013).
+Nickel has detrimental effects on human health, resulting in allergic dermatitis, immunologic urticarial; immediate and delayed hypersensitivity (Festus et al., 2013).
 All nickel compounds, except for the metallic nickel, have been classified as human carcinogens by the International Agency for Research on Cancer (IARC) (IARC, 1990) and the U.S. Department of Health and Human Services (DHHS, 1994).
 Due to its toxicity in minute quantity, 0.05 mg/L was set for the permissible limit of nickel in wastewater (Zhou et al., 2018).

-Conventional methods for the treatment_removal_of metal ions includes: reverse-osmosis, chemical precipitation, oxidation/reduction, ion exchange, electrochemical processes, membrane separation, Fenton process, ozonisation, electrocoagulation, photochemical degradation and evaporation (Okoya et al., 2014).
+Conventional methods for the removal of metal ions includes: chemical precipitation, oxidation/reduction, ion exchange, electrochemical processes, membrane separation, Fenton process, ozonisation, electrocoagulation, photochemical degradation and evaporation (Okoya et al., 2014).
 These techniques require high operational costs and yield minimal removal efficiencies, they have been reported to be expensive and inadequate.
 Therefore, there is the need to investigate alternative techniques that are cheaper, efficient and easy to handle.
 One of such techniques is biosorption, that is, the use of low-cost adsorbent like agricultural materials of no economic value and industrial by-products (Jeme, 1968; Inoue and Munemori, 1979) for the removal of heavy metal ions from polluted water.